 Day 8: Chichen Itza

-Today we rise very early to be among the first visitors at the most famous Mayan ruins: Chichen Itza.
+Today pass through the towns of Tecoh and Euan as we head toward what is sure to be one of the most amazing sites we will visit on our tour, Chichen Itza.
 This site is a vast complex of temples and other intricate structures including an observatory.
 Local vendors line the shady walkways between temples and sell colorful hand-painted pottery, instruments, and textiles.

 Afterward, we will embark on a few hours drive northeastward for the city of Chiquila.
 From there, we glide across the breathtakingly blue bay to the island of Holbox (pronounced hol-bosh).